Last updated on 19th August 2019

 Where is the executive flat?

 The flat is at the top of the Linton staircase.
 The flat is where the SJCR president lives and where the exec meets.
 The exec pigeon holes, lost property and SJCR camp bed can also be found here.
+There is a small sign near the external bar entry, and keep following the staircase up until you get to the top!

 I want to stand for a SJCR position – what do I need to do?